 Good morning.

-Sean, we saw, I guess, during the course of the quarter, sort of a little bit of a gap open up between sort of scanner and sort of kind of agri-shipments.
-I'm just curious if you saw any benefit from the Thanksgiving timing change on volume in the quarter that you would expect to reverse in the third quarter, just given others with sort of similar fiscal years have kind of discussed this dynamic.
+Sean, we saw, I guess, during the course of the quarter, sort of a little bit of a gap open up between sort of scanner and sort of ConAgra shipments.
+And I'm just curious if you saw any benefit from the Thanksgiving timing change on volume in the quarter. that you would expect to reverse in the third quarter, just given others with sort of similar fiscal years have kind of discussed this dynamic?

 Yeah, good idea, Andrew.
-Let's get grounded in some of the detailed facts around Thanksgiving because I suspect that this dynamic differs by company.
-For us in our Q2, shipments were plus 1% and consumption was plus 0.6%.
+Let's get grounded in some of the detailed facts around Thanksgiving, because I suspect that this dynamic differs by company.
+For us, in our Q2, shipments were plus 1%, and consumption was plus 0.6%.
 So they tracked very, very closely.
 And after the first half, our shipments and our consumption are actually equal.
 And this is an important fact.
 As we exited Q2, our inventory levels with customers were essentially even with a year ago.
 So there really was not a Thanksgiving timing effect for our company.
-Now, I can't speak to other company's shipment patterns and inventories entering our Q3, but I can tell you that's our situation.
+Now, I can't speak to other companies' shipment patterns and inventories entering our Q3, but I can tell you that's our situation.

 Thanks for that clarity.
-And then you talk about incremental inflation and FX as the key reasons for some of the back-half EPS pressure versus previous expectations.
+And then You talk about incremental inflation and FX as the key reasons for some of the back half EPS pressure versus previous expectations.
 Is incremental investment, whether consumer or trade, part of this as well?
-I asked because you are seeing a return on some of the spending with the volume and share trends that you spoke of in the prepared remarks.
-And we continue to hear about the consumer being more value seeking for longer than many expected.
-So I'm just trying to get a sense if that is sort of part of the dynamic around estimate changes for the back half of the year
+And I ask because it would seem you are seeing a return on some of the spending with the volume and share trends that you spoke of in the prepared remarks, and we continue to hear about the consumer being, you know, more value-seeking for longer than many expected.
+So I'm just trying to get a sense if that is sort of part of the part of the dynamic around estimate changes for the back half of the year or not?

-or not.
 Thanks so much.
-Good question.
-And I think it's very important we clarify this.
+Good question, and I think it's very important we clarify this.
 As I mentioned in my prepared remarks, the decision to invest to drive the top line back to growth is not a new concept for us.
 We implemented that strategy in Q2 last year, and those investments have always been built into our plan for this fiscal year.
 And as I said earlier, those investments are obviously working.
 If you look at our trend lines going back five quarters, it's been consistently going north.
-So we weren't surprised at all to see a break in a positive territory this quarter, nor am I the slightest bit surprised to see real strength in our frozen and snack business.
+So we weren't surprised at all to see it break into positive territory this quarter, nor am I the slightest bit surprised to see real strength in our frozen and snack business.
 So that's satisfying, but it's good to be back north.
-As for the trade component of our investments, mechanically, we plan quarterly and then we true up actual spend at the end of each quarter.
+As for the trade component of our investments, mechanically, we plan quarterly, and then we true up actual spend at the end of each quarter.
 In Q2, our actual spend came in a bit lower than planned, and we've redeployed those funds to Q3 versus cutting them.
-So I guess you've characterized that as a small shift.
-But I think it's important not to confuse that with us being dissatisfied with top line momentum and scrambling to add adequate support.
+So, I guess you'd characterize that as a small shift.
+But I think it's important not to confuse that with us being dissatisfied with top-line momentum and scrambling to add adequate support.
 We've had our support in place for five quarters.
 It's working, and we're going to continue to see it work going forward.

 Thanks for the clarity.